syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 ## Server Dependencies

-Open and save helper functions are shipped in the Syncfusion.EJ2.Spreadsheet package, which is available in Essential Studio and [`nuget.org`](https://www.nuget.org/).
+Open and save helper functions are shipped in the Syncfusion.EJ2.Spreadsheet package, which is available in Essential Studio&reg; and [`nuget.org`](https://www.nuget.org/).
 Following list of dependencies required for Spreadsheet open and save operations.

 | **Platforms** | **Assembly** | **Nuget Package** |
 | ----- | ----- | ----- |